-In some serious cases, medical attention may be needed.
+In some more severe cases, medical attention may be needed.
 A doctor will take a detailed medical history and do a physical examination of the affected area.
 Hospital X-rays can help rule out a bone fracture.
 In some cases an MRI (magnetic resonance imaging) scan is advised to check for ruptured tissues.

 What are the symptoms of sprains and strains?

 Sprains affect your ligaments, the fibrous bands of tissue that support joints.
 Strains affect your muscles or tendons, the fibrous tissue that connects muscles to bones.
 Both usually occur after a fall or sudden movement that violently pulls or twists a part of your body.
 Chronic overuse of muscles or joints can also cause strains and sprains.

 Symptoms of a sprain: